sorensenj50/zimmrApp/README.md

 I decided to turn Zimmr into a programming project because I realized (after building it) that the vision and many of the supposedly unique features of Zimmr were already captured by another startup--[IRL](https://www.irl.com/).
 Because they already have an established user base and a more mature app, I decided that trying to directly compete with IRL was not worth it.

-### Purpose of Repo

-Though this repo is public, I am not seeking contributors to improve Zimmr.
-Instead, I intend this repo to display the work I've put into Zimmr so that employers or other interested parties can get a sense of my abilities.
-In the rest of this `README`, I'll give a summary of the code and my thought process behind it.
-You can also install my app via TestFlight to see what it does for yourself.
-Link: https://testflight.apple.com/join/pvHUsutx

 ### Design